 Perceptions play an indelible role in international politics.
 Politicians must perceive and anticipate both threats and opportunities.
 Public opinion can sway the tide of politics.
-As countries grow increasingly interconnected on the global stage, it is necessary to consider how countries like China are perceived and the implications on China’s global influence.
+As the world becomes increasingly interconnected, it is necessary to consider how China is perceived and the implications therein on China’s global influence.

 Japan maintains negative views of China despite a high level of economic interconnectedness.
 Friction over trade, such as China’s restrictions on the export of rare earth materials to Japan in 2012, territorial disputes over the Senkaku/Diaoyu Islands, and lingering historical animosity are key areas that have contributed to Japan’s negative views toward China.

 A Conversation with Bruce Stokes

-0:06 – Are positive views of China tied primarily to its economic influence?
+- 0:06 – Are positive views of China tied primarily to its economic influence?
 If so, is an economic slowdown likely to negatively influence views of China?

-1:44 – Do we know why some countries view China more positively than others?
+- 1:44 – Do we know why some countries view China more positively than others?

-4:02 – How much do specific political events or controversies influence global views of China?
+- 4:02 – How much do specific political events or controversies influence global views of China?

-5:52 – What are some of the key areas where domestic views within China vary significantly from international views towards China?
+- 5:52 – What are some of the key areas where domestic views within China vary significantly from international views towards China?

-8:21 – How much do generational gaps account for differences in views?
+- 8:21 – How much do generational gaps account for differences in views?
 Do young people around the world generally view China more or less favorably than older generations?